 The theme of these, vary from the various work of Raja Ravi Varma, and others famous paintings under varied rulers like the Mughal and Rajput.
-Most of the paintings portray the court scenes, and there are various works of the British Governors and Governor Generals, when India was under the British rule.
-Both traditional and modern paintings are displayed in the museums.

 Government Museum in ChennaiThis museum dates back to the year 1851, and the approvals for the museum, where obtained by the British Governor, from the East India Company.
-The museum is also called the Central Museum, is currently located at the city center on Pantheon Road.
-The museum has 46 galleries and houses, two very famous artifacts, one being the sculpture of Amravati and the various bronze objects.

 The museum is a distance of half a kilometre from the Egmore railway Station and is 2 kilometres away from the Central Railway Station.
 It is situated at a distance of 20 Kilometers from Meenambakkam AirPort.

 The museum of Fort St George is a very famous museum in Chennai, which are often visited by tourist around the world.

 Many of the objects on display are items that were used for the war, such as; pistols, cannons, swords and daggers.